For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Methods Used in Rectocele-Enterocele Treatment

-• Avoiding constipation and straining,
+• Avoiding constipation and avoiding straining,

-• Not missing follow-up appointments,
+• Not disrupting control appointments,

 Rectocele-Enterocele Treatment Prices 2026